smariapena/testplan/testplan.md

 # App Master Test Plan
 > What is this app?
-30K ft view.
+30K ft. view.
 Make it pithy.

 ## Document Usage Guide